Sajith7862/3a.Sockets_Creation_for_Echo_Client_and_Echo_Server/README.md

-# 3a.CREATION FOR ECHO CLIENT AND ECHO SERVER USING TCP SOCKETS
+# EXP : 3a.CREATION FOR ECHO CLIENT AND ECHO SERVER USING TCP SOCKETS
+## NAME : MOHAMED HAMEEM SAJITH J
+## REG NO : 212223240090
 # AIM :
 To write a python program for creating Echo Client and Echo Server using TCP Sockets Links.